Gusty-Dusty/gusty-dusty/README.md

 ## Professional Journey

-I started working in technology on the help desk, moved into security in a Security Operations Center, and from there started to move into programming and operations work.
-I still contribute detection work, but most of my time is spent now either in engineering or operational work.
+I started working in technology on the help desk, moved into security in a Security Operations Center, and from there started working on automation tooling and detection engineering.

+## Skills

+- Yara, Suricata, Snort, Sigma and Clam Detection Engineering
+- Python 3 and Golang Development
+- MITRE ATT&CK Framework and how it relates to detections
+- Splunk and Splunk SOAR with various custom integrations
+- Kubernetes and Docker for containerized tools and infrastructure

 ## Certifications
 - Certified Kubernetes Administrator